 Now, there are a couple of various strategies for paying off debt you can consider.
 Usually, even if your debt is in the hands of a collection agency, there are options for paying these off over time, if you’re not comfortable or able to pay them off all at once.
 For example, you can pay more than the minimum payment on any credit cards—and give priority to the ones with the highest interest.
 You can knock out the debt over time by paying some amount above the minimum payment due, instead of floating your entire debt from month to month.

 Another possibility is to cash out some of your future structured settlement or annuity payments for a lump sum of cash.
 If you have big ticket debt—a large bill for the hospital or doctor, for example—then this may make sense for you.
 Courts will often allow you to take out some of your future money from your structured settlement to do this, but you need to work with a company like DRB Capital to get this done.

 It’s also a good idea to make a budget and stick to it while you pay off debts.
 The last thing you want is to get more in debt on one credit card while you’re getting rid of debt on another.
 Figure out what the basics are going to cost you every month, and how much you can put towards your debts, and make decisions based on that information.
 If that means getting a lump sum of cash for some of your structured settlement payments to get rid of the biggest debts, talk to DRB Capital about your options.
 Debt is very stressful, but it doesn’t have to be—make the choices that are right for you, and get out of debt—and on with your life.
 It may be possible to get cash for your settlement or annuity.
 I need someone to help me sell my structured settlement or sell my annuity.

-If you have any questions about how you can turn your future structured settlement money or annuity payments into cash now, please call us at 877-894-4541.
+If you have any questions about how you can turn your future structured settlement money or annuity payments into a cash lump sum, please call us at 877-894-4541.